Dubai Marina: Dubai Tram

 Al Sufouh Tram operates in Al Sufouh, Dubai Marina, running 14.5 km along Al Sufouh Road from Dubai Marina to the Burj Al Arab and the Mall of the Emirates.
 It interchanges with two stations of Dubai Metro's Red Line.
 The Sufouh Tram also connects with the Palm Monorail at the entrance of the Palm from Sufouh Road.
 Since completing in 2014, it has served the residences of Dubai Marina and Jumeirah Beach.

 Attractions

 A zipline was installed which links Dubai Marina with the Dubai Marina Mall.
-The take-off platform is located at the top of a Amwaj Tower and is 170 m above ground level.
+The take-off platform is located at the top of an Amwaj Tower and is 170 m above ground level.
 It has a top speed of 80 km/h.
 XLine is a two-row ride where two people can ride side by side at the same time.
 There can only be one adult per row.
 XLine is located in the Dubai Marina Mall on level P. Another attraction is the Dubai Marina Walk, situated along the shoreline.
 The Dubai Marina Mall is a shopping and entertainment centre.
 In addition, Dubai Marina has a 3.5 km long marina that is serviced by the Dubai Marina Yacht Club for yacht and dhow tours.
 Another major attraction in Dubai Marina is Skydive Dubai, which is arranged to give skydivers a bird's-eye view of Palm Jumeirah.